MikeCook9994/5th-Edition-Hombrew/Spells/Under The Sun.md

 **Duration:** 1 minute

 Utter a divine prayer and unseal the bottle to let forth the very power of the sun.
 Until the spell ends, the area within a 120 foot radius of the point you were standing when this spell was cast is illuminated in bright light.
-When a creature starts its turn in the radius, they are subject to one of the following effects:
+When a creature starts its turn in the radius, they are subject to one of the following effects of your choice

 * They regain hit points equal to 1d8 + your spellcasting ability modifier.
 * They suffer radiant damage equal to 1d8 + your spellcasting ability modifier.